Citizens Guid to Property Tax

 To see an illustration of the property tax assessment appeals process, click here.

 What if there is a factual error on my assessment?

 If you believe that there is a mistake on your assessment, such as a structure that no longer exists, you may submit a Form 133 (Petition for Correction of Error) ot the County Auditor.

 Property taxes represent a property owner's portion of the local government's budgeted spending for the current year.
 Increases or decreases depend upon a local government's fiscal management, the assessed valuation of a property and/or local tax rates, which are based on the budget proposals submitted by local government taxing entities that provide services to each community.
 Local spending is the reason for property tax rate increases - or decreases - depending on local fiscal management.

-Each year, after a preliminary review by the county council, local units submit their adopted budget to the Department.
-The Department then reviews each unit's budget, ensures that the budget is in line with laws, regulations, and other property tax controls related to this spending.
+Each year, local units (or the municipal or county fiscal body responsible for adopting a unit’s budget, rates, and levies) submit their adopted budget to the Department.
+The Department then reviews each unit's budget, and ensures that the budget is in line with laws, regulations, and other property tax controls related to this spending.
 After the unit makes any necessary adjustments, the Department approves a funded budget and develops tax rates for each taxing unit.

 What kind of budget review does the Department do?

 Essentially, the Department ensures that the proposed spending of the local government unit does not exceed the unit's property tax paycheck.
 If the proposed spending does exceed the unit's anticipated property tax paycheck, the unit of government is required to revise its budget to bring it in line with the paycheck.
 In this way, the Department works in a way that is similar to a bank.
 The bank will tell its client how much money is available in an account, but not how to spend the money.
 It is the same relationship between a local unit of government and the Department.

 What are local taxing units and taxing districts?